pwu97/bettingtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The bettingtools package has functions related to working with sports betting lines.
+First, we provide functions to work with American, Decimal, and Implied odds in the tidy format.

 ## Installation